Success Stories

 The pandemic years brought new obstacles, but Every Student, Every Day remained committed to supporting students.
 Schools adapted by implementing hands-on learning programs such as Robert Service School’s skills development workshops in Dawson and makerspaces at Del Van Gorder School in Faro.
 In 2022-2023, initiatives like the iDea Lab at Aurora Virtual School and Creativity Lab at École Whitehorse Elementary helped students stay engaged through interactive and problem-solving activities.
 Nutrition-based projects, including school kitchen renovations, reinforced the link between student wellness and attendance.

-Students took part in FIRST LEGO League and FIRST Tech Challenge robotics programs through Robotics North Society, gaining hands-on experience in engineering, coding, and problem-solving.
+Students took part in FIRST LEGO League and FIRST Tech Challenge robotics programs through Robotics North Society, building real-world skills in engineering, coding, teamwork, and problem-solving.
 Meanwhile, the Mountain Bikes project at Centre Scolaire Secondaire Communautaire Mercier promoted outdoor engagement and student well-being.
-At Del Van Gorder School, funding for applied design, skills, and technology (ADST/STTEAM) resources helped expand real-world learning opportunities, while arts-based attendance initiatives at École Émilie-Tremblay strengthened student connections to creative expression.
+At Del Van Gorder School, funding for applied design, skills, and technology (ADST/STTEAM) resources helped expand practical learning opportunities, while arts-based attendance initiatives at École Émilie-Tremblay strengthened student connection through creative expression.

-Through these initiatives, Every Student, Every Day provided students with active, experiential, and community-driven opportunities, ensuring they stayed engaged, supported, and inspired throughout the school year.
+Through these initiatives, Every Student Every Day continued to provide students with meaningful, experiential, and community-driven opportunities — helping Yukon youth stay engaged, supported, and inspired.

 We want to hear from you!